 Mice are one-tenth the weight of rats and so component design is critical.
 Only use 25ga swivels—mice cannot turn 22ga rat swivels without significant effort.
 Use the lightest possible springs; spring tethers designed for rats will restrain a mouse.
 If you find that the mouse is able to bite or climb up its spring tether, optimize the tether length and your counter-balance and that will usually solve the problem.
 There have been several options for catheter exteriorization and animal connection:

-• Open lumen skin button (Instech 250P or LW62BS; distributed by Med Associates as PHM-124C).
-This product, which we designed about 40 years ago, was frequently used for mouse IVSA when there weren’t any other choices, but today it is an awful option.
+Open lumen skin button (Instech 250P or LW62BS; distributed by Med Associates as PHM-124C).
+This product, which we designed about 40 years ago, was frequently used for mouse IVSA when there weren’t any other choices, but today it is a suboptimal option.
 Its biocompatibility is poor, the catheter connection is awkward and it is an open system.
-If you are still using these it’s time to upgrade.
+Open systems lead to subclinical and clinical infections, and short patency – impacting scientific outcomes and animal welfare.
+If you are still using these it’s time to upgrade. |

-• Back-mounted pedestal (CamCaths MIVSA); a small version of the IVSA28 for rats, this device also is an open system and connection is awkward, though better than the LW62BS.
-Availability may be limited since CamCaths ceased operations.
+Back-mounted pedestal (CamCaths MIVSA); a small version of the IVSA28 for rats, this device also is an open system and connection is awkward, though better than the LW62BS.
+Availability may be limited since CamCaths ceased operations. |

-• Harness.
+Harness.
 We designed a miniature version of the Vascular Access Harness™ (Instech VAH62AB; Med Associates PHM-VAH62AB-P) with a small port for clean and simple connection, but the fact is that mice are not small rats.
-Mice do not tolerate harnesses well; their behavior changes noticeably and they are better than rats at escaping from them.
+Mice do not tolerate harnesses well; their behavior changes noticeably and they are better than rats at escaping from them. |

-• Vascular Access Button™ (Instech VABM1B/25; distributed by Med Associates as PHM-VABM1B/25).
+Vascular Access Button™ (Instech VABM1B/25; distributed by Med Associates as PHM-VABM1B/25).
 As with the VAB™ for rats this is an ideal catheter-exteriorization device for mouse IVSA.
-The subcutaneous catheter and closed system lead to extended patency (Charles River reported 5x longer patency in mice compared to externalized catheters).
+The subcutaneous catheter and closed system lead to extended patency.
 You can connect or disconnect the tether in seconds, and you can group house with the protective caps.
-We recently developed a new version with a silicone disk instead of the polyester felt (VABM1BSM/25); several researchers have reported that this version is better tolerated by delicate mouse strains.
+Charles River reported 5x longer patency in mice compared to externalized catheters and Slosky et al at Duke reported a patency half-life of over 100 days and "unprecedented success in mouse self-administration approaches." |

 Mouse Catheters